pip-services/pip-services-docs/content/en/net/commons/convert/integer_converter.md

 - **value**: object - the value to convert.
 - **defaultValue**: int - the default value.
-- **returns**: int - integer value or default when conversion is not supported.
+- **returns**: int - integer value or default when the conversion is not supported.

 #### ToNullableInteger
 Converts value into integer or returns null when conversion is not possible.